Averydo23/Problem_set_2/README.md

 ## Overview

-This project applies NLP techniques to real-world customer reviews scraped from Trustpilot across 12 UK fashion brands.
-The goal is to classify customer sentiment and identify complaint themes per brand, producing actionable business recommendations through competitor analysis.
+This project applies text classification techniques to real-world customer reviews scraped from Trustpilot across 12 UK fashion brands.
+The goal is to classify customer sentiment and identify complaint themes each brand, producing actionable business recommendations through customer analysis.

 **Research Question:**
 *How can automated sentiment analysis of customer reviews help UK fashion brands identify service gaps and enhance their competitive strategy?*